Author: Joe Kizlauskas

 One of the most defining factors in a team’s strategy and with a betting strategy as well are the tyres.
 Characteristics and performance data of the given set of tyres is significant for any sound Formula One strategy.

 Bettors need to analyse how track features and characteristics will affect the tyres and whether they will get worn out easily, which on its own part will determine a team’s weekend tyre strategy.
 Tyre manufacturers and teams in general have begun to pay attention to racing styles of their drivers in order to set them up with the best set of tyres.

 Bettors, above all, need to be well-informed about the ins and outs of the racing teams as major players do have a big influence on what goes down on the track itself.
 Teams will look to create a strategy to win, but also to decapacitate rivalling numbers – in a fair fight obviously – by gaining an edge over the opposition through tyre tactics, fuel distribution, car set-up and even tactical pit stops.
 More importantly, teams will implement orders which can make a great difference to in-team betting since plenty will depend on the standings for both drivers’ and constructors’ championships.

-The best way to conclude the article on the Formula One Betting Strategy is to say that the best thing you can do with betting on the Flying Circus is to stay knowledgeable and well-informed, also you would do well to find your self a reliable betting site that caters to Formula 1 fans.
+The best way to conclude the article on the Formula One Betting Strategy is to say that the best thing you can do with betting on the Flying Circus is to stay knowledgeable and well-informed, you may also want to take a look at the bigger iGaming groups that caters to Formula 1 fans.